littletinman/Open-Documents/Workflow/Development Environment.md

 - **SSD**: 250GB

 ### Summary
 The main things you want is at least dual core because I just run photoshop and intellij.
 I'm not into using a gaming machine for development because I find having all that extra power leads to more time gaming and less time programming.
+The more ram the better and the more cores the better.
+SSD is a must but do not forget to create monthly backups.

+## Operating System
+I've used Mac, Windows, and Ubuntu and my favourite by far is Ubuntu.
+Unfortunately Photoshop is not available for Ubuntu.
+Therefore my next choice is Windows 10.
+Mac is great too, but even after using it exclusively for 2 years, it's still way overpriced for a development workstation unless you are targetting Apple products heavily.

+## Applications
+The tools of the trade!

+### Programming
+- Intellij Community Edition <br />
+  *It's clean interface and built in gradle integration is amazing!*
+- Atom <br />
+  *GitHub made a very simple and extensable text editor that I mainly use for documentation, opening singular files outside the project, and writing stories.*

+### Design
+- Photoshop <br />
+  *I've grown to love the keyboard shortcuts and non-overwhelming interface that Adobe has maticulously crafted.
+Worth the $9.99 a month cost.*
+- GIMP <br />
+  *I love all things open source.
+I want to get back to using this as my main design editor but it still has many confusing elements to it.*

+### Cloud/Online